Kimi no Kiseki/Itsumademo...

-Kimi no Kiseki/Itsumademo... (キミノキセキ/いつまでも... / Miracle of You/forever...) is Soulhead's fourteenth single and first to bring in their new era after their album Naked.
+"Kimi no Kiseki/Itsumademo..." (キミノキセキ/いつまでも... / Miracle of You/forever...) is Soulhead's fourteenth single.
 It was released on December 6, 2006 and contained two new songs.
 It charted at No. 56 on Oricon.

 Information

-Kimi no Kiseki/Itsumademo... was released on CD and as a 12" vinyl.
+"Kimi no Kiseki/Itsumademo..." was released on CD and as a 12" vinyl.
 Yoshika wrote the lyrics and music for "Kimi no Kiseki", while Tsugumi wrote the winter anthem "Itsumademo...".
 Both songs were winter love ballads with most of the lyrics in Japanese, unlike their previous songs, which were predominantly in English.

 On the 12" vinyl, Soulhead covered the song "I Saw Mommy Kissing Santa Claus", originally performed in 1952 by Jimmy Boyd.

-Both a-sides made it to the corresponding album, Best of Soulhead, and were given music videos on the DVD portion.
+Both A-sides made it to the corresponding album, Best of Soulhead, and were given music videos on the DVD portion.